jimmyroq/gatsby-starter-netlify-cms/src/pages/index.md

   description: |
     Jo, för att vi är typ bäst!
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Kaldi is the ultimate place for coffee lovers who want to learn about their java’s origin and support the developers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png